 Let’s step through how coaches can help others create a new awareness and incorporate that new awareness in pursuit of their outcomes.

 Adjusts the coaching approach in response to the client’s needs

 Our minds get enjoyment when we complete activities or accomplish goals.
 For example, completing assignments at work or remodeling a room in your house.
 Coaches sometimes push to complete a coaching conversation to experience this enjoyment but may miss opportunities to help their clients grow.
-As you are coaching others, have the courage to step away from your normal approach to coaching and respond in the moment to move with your client to that uncomfortable place of learning.
+As you are coaching others, have the courage to step away from your coaching arc and respond in the moment to move with your client to that uncomfortable place of learning.
 No need to force the coaching conversation.
 Be with the client and act in the moment.